 The Professional Master of Science in Physics program at the University of Washington lets scientists and engineers expand their career opportunities with a flexible curriculum designed for people with full time jobs.
 Recent BS graduates can enhance their employment options by adding an advanced degree to their resumes.
 And some of our students simply want to learn more physics!

 The UW Physics Department is a world leader in basic research and science education.
 You'll earn your degree working with faculty who are internationally recognized experts in fields from astrophysics to quantum computing.
 Students can participate in leading-edge research conducted by faculty, and learn first-hand about the latest scientific discoveries.

-Applicants should have an undergraduate degree in a physical science, engineering, mathematics or computer science (or related disciplines) and an average GPA of 3.0 in relevant undergraduate physical science courses.
+You should have a 4-year undergraduate degree in a physical science, engineering, mathematics or related disciplines, and an average GPA of 3.0 in relevant undergraduate physical science courses.
 Undergraduate coursework equivalent to intermediate-level physics classes (beyond introductory, 100-level courses) is required.

-If your undergraduate degree is a BA, or BS in in life sciences or social sciences, you may consider fulfilling the prerequisite requirements by taking undergraduate physics classes as a post baccalaureate student
+If your undergraduate degree is in computer science, life sciences, or social sciences, you may consider fulfilling the prerequisite requirements by taking individual undergraduate physics classes as a

 Evening courses meet two nights per week

 and may be taken either individually or as a course of study leading to